 1. The closest parking to the sunflower viewing areas will be the two lower parking lots by the main entrance on Old Sauk Road.

 2. The upper parking lot on Old Sauk Road is reserved for the elderly, disabled, and families with small children.
-This lot closes 20 minutes before sunset.

 - Blackhawk Road Entrance

 Additional parking is available by the Blackhawk Entrance on Blackhawk Road.